evronylab/STREAM/README.md

 ### A. Genotype calling
 The genotype calling step applies all three callers to produce initial unfiltered genotype calls for each sample and locus.
 The main output is an RDS data frame containing the genotype calls.

+The genotype calling can optionally perform 'transcriptome filtering' of FASTQ reads prior to alignment for STR genotype calling.
+This is performed by aligning reads to the transcriptome and then filtering out those reads that align as spliced reads.
+This can be useful when analyzing DNA sequencing reads from multi-omic RNA+DNA single-cell samples that have some residual RNA-derived reads in the DNA data.

 The genotype calling step is run with the following command:
 `nextflow -C nextflow.config run usat_calling.nf`